rocmunsec/rocmunsec.github.io/README.md

 * the command-line is the only interface discreet enough to not disrupt your delegates.

-To run a command, simply type its name and press `&lt;enter>`.
+To run a command, simply type its name and press `<enter>`.
 Then follow any relevant prompts.

 ### Available commands